by Bennett Schmanski

 Say Hello to Smarter Cash®

 As an American Deposit Management Co. customer, you may see rates on your liquid accounts fall as local banks adjust their rates to account for the rate cut.
 However, we have leveraged fintech to gain an important advantage.
-We can access our FDIC / NCUA insured network of community financial institutions to get the most competitive rates on your deposits – even in a declining interest rate environment.
+We can access our FDIC / NCUA insured network of financial institutions to get nationally competitive rates on your deposits – even in a declining interest rate environment.